adrybakov/rad-tools/docs/source/user-guide/module/index.rst

 and provides the most intuitive way of using the package.

-The third method is useful for the advanced users, who wants to :ref:`contribute <rad-tools_contribute>` to the package.
+The third method is useful for the advanced users, who wants to :ref:`contribute <contribute>` to the package.

 In the examples of this guide, the first import method is used, unless stated otherwise.